Skip to content

 ->elapsedSince($start);

-Here $duration is an instance of Innmind\TimeContinuum\ElapsedPeriod that contains the number of milliseconds between the 2 points in time.
+Here $duration is an instance of Innmind\TimeContinuum\ElapsedPeriod that contains the number of seconds, milliseconds and microseconds between the 2 points in time.
 And it handles the case that your machine may go back in time.

 Info